-He also cautioned the betrayed spouse not to get all fired up about everything the cheating spouse says because much of their story is magnified.
+He also cautioned the betrayed spouse not to get all fired up about the cheater’s stories because much of their story is magnified.
 The cheating spouse may believe that they strongly needed certain things, but in reality there may have been other things that were missing.

 For example, a person may have an intense physical affair believing that sex was what was missing in their marriage.
 However, it may actually mean that they were missing admiration, or the feeling of being desired from their spouse.
 They may not need sex as much as they thought.
-Jeff recommends that you listen to their story, but try to use what you already know about your spouse to decipher this information.
+Jeff recommends that you listen to the cheater’s stories, but try to use what you already know about your spouse to decipher this information.

-When Jeff suggested asking about the story of the affair, I thought about how difficult it was for me to hear Doug talk about his relationship with Tanya.
+When Jeff suggested asking about the cheater’s stories of the affair, I thought about how difficult it was for me to hear Doug talk about his relationship with Tanya.
 I took everything he said personally, and I really didn’t concentrate or understand what he was telling me.

 For instance, when he said Tanya was always positive, I thought to myself that I must be a negative person.
 I must be a terrible person to be around.
 It made me feel worthless.
 I now believe what Doug meant was that Tanya didn’t complain to him about things he was or wasn’t doing.